Tumblepop: Development and release

 Tumblepop was developed by most of the same team that worked on several projects at Data East, with Makoto Kikuchi serving as its designer.
 Hidemi Hamada, Kei Ichikawa and Minoru Sano acted as programmers, while several artists like Atsushi Takahashi, Chie Kitahara, Hiroshi Tada and others were responsible for the pixel art.
 The soundtrack was handled by Gamadelic members Mihoko Ando, Tatsuya Kiuchi and Tomoyoshi Sato.

-Tumblepop was first released in November 1991 in Japan by Namco, and later by Leprechaun Inc. in North America and Mitchell Corporation in Europe.
+Tumblepop was first released in November 1991 in Japan by Data East, and later by Leprechaun Inc. in North America and Mitchell Corporation in Europe.
 A Game Boy version by Data East was first released in Japan on 20 November 1992, and in North America in March 1993.
 The Game Boy version incorporates a world map that does not resemble Earth; levels are contained in different cities on that map that the player can walk between.
 If a city proves too difficult, it is also possible to drop out of it and come back later via a password system.
 Enemies in a given city approximately correspond to those in an area in the arcade version, though there is not necessarily any link between the real world's cities and the game's cities.
 In addition, this version also incorporates a shop in which players can spend their points to buy power-ups.
 It has since been re-released on both the Nintendo 3DS' Virtual Console by G-Mode and the AntStream service.

+Tumblepop: Memories

+A reimagining called Tumblepop: Memories was announced for the Nintendo Switch, due to release in 2026.
+It includes a remake of the original main game arcade mode, as well as the original arcade and Game Boy versions.